softwaresale/softwaresale/README.md

 #### Fusion Alliance – Summer Intern (May 2021 – August 2021)

-* Joined mature Agile team at Liberty Mutual Insurance to maintain a client-facing web application and participated in SAFE Agile rituals such as daily standups, retrospectives, demos, and planning events.
+* Joined mature Agile team at Liberty Mutual Insurance to maintain a client-facing web application
+* Participated in SAFE Agile rituals such as daily standups, retrospectives, demos, and planning events.
 * Delivered a refactoring project to reduce data dependencies of a portion of the application while preserving functionality
 * Worked with a senior developer to design and implement a new microservice to tie together multiple enterprise systems

 Skills: Angular · TypeScript · Spring Boot · Java · Kotlin

 #### Fusion Alliance - Summer Intern (May 2020 – August 2020)

-* Lead a team of interns to create a new internal web application for Liberty Mutual Insurance; collaborated with product owners and senior developers to write feature requirements and design the application; delivered minimum viable product by the end of the internship
+* Lead a team of interns to create a new internal web application for Liberty Mutual Insurance
+* Collaborated with product owners and senior developers to write feature requirements and design the application
+* Delivered minimum viable product by the end of the internship

-* Developed project with Angular, Spring, and AWS; designed project’s architecture and wrote unit tests
+* Developed project with Angular, Spring, and AWS
+* Designed project’s architecture and wrote unit tests

 Skills: Angular · TypeScript · Spring Boot · Java